 I think this story about Aaron in Exodus 32 is a great example of the need for a personal relationship with Jesus Christ.

 Aaron hadn’t spoken with God.
 It was Moses that was a friend to God.
 Aaron had just heard about Him, heard what He wanted to be obeyed.
-But He wasn’t doing it out of relationship, out of personal relationship.
+But He wasn’t doing it out of a relationship, out of a personal relationship.
 He hadn’t had an encounter with the living God.

 There were studies about how so many kids stop going to church once they leave home and it startled people.
 We were losing the youth.
 We were losing the future of the church.